Physical

 The physical language of our devices can be confusing, but there are often similarities that make them easier to understand.
 For example, a single click of a computer mouse translates to a short tap on a touch screen; a right click of a computer mouse translates to a long tap on a touch screen.

-Here is a video that shows in the importance of understanding physical language, for example "tapping" and "swiping."
+Here is a video that shows in the importance of understanding physical language, for example what the terms "tapping" and "swiping" mean.

-Do you have a smart device?
-Scroll to the fun activity at the bottom of this screen for interactive practicing here: https://beconnected.esafety.gov.au/topic-library/practice-area/tapping-and-swiping#print-the-guide
+Do you or the learner you're working with have a smart device?
+Scroll to the fun activity at the bottom of the screen on this webpage for interactive practicing :

-Here are some games to practice on either a laptop/computer or smartphones/tablets focusing on how to tap, swipe, click, drag and drop, zoom, and double click!
+Here are some games for practice on either a laptop/computer or smartphones/tablets focusing on how using physical language such as: tap, swipe, click, drag and drop, zoom, and double click!